Referred Pain (Buttock)

 Causes of referred pain to the buttock

-The lower back, hip and sacroiliac joints are some of the most common areas of the body that, when injured, may cause referred pain to the buttock.
+The lower back, hip and sacroiliac joint are some of the most common areas of the body that, when injured, may cause referred pain to the buttock.
 Some of the more common conditions which may cause these symptoms include:

 Signs and symptoms of referred pain to the buttock

 Patients with buttock pain that is referred from another source may or may not experience symptoms from the originating source.
 Patients typically experience a dull ache in the buttock that is poorly localized and may vary in severity or location.
-They may also experience pain or stiffness in other locations in the body such as the lower back, thigh, groin or lower leg.
+They may also experience pain or stiffness in other locations in the body such as the lower back, front of the hip, thigh, groin, or lower leg.
 Occasionally pain may also be felt in the ankle or foot.
 These symptoms are usually experienced on the same side of the body as the buttock pain, although sometimes, the opposite side or both sides may be affected.
 Occasionally patients may also experience pins and needles or numbness in the affected leg.
 This most commonly affects the foot and can sometimes affect the other leg or both legs.